Rotavirus Infection in Children

 - Your child is confused or sleepier than usual.

 - Your child's hands and feet suddenly become cold.

 Call your child's doctor if:

 - Your child is drinking less liquid than usual.

-- Your child urinates less than usual or your baby has fewer than 6 wet diapers in one day.
+- Your child urinates less than usual, or your baby has fewer than 6 wet diapers in 1 day.

 - Your child has a fever that is not going away or is getting worse.